 Proving negligence is a key element of winning your personal injury case.
 Today, some people have their vehicles equipped with small cameras that record their driving and any accident that they are involved in.
 The accident report can be used as evidence, as can any CCTV footage that might be available from the road commission or nearby businesses.
 Eye witness testimony and that of the plaintiff will be presented.
 Your attorney will make a complete examination of the accident scene and the vehicles involved.
 Any photographs taken at the scene are also good to use as proof.

 The objective of proof is to demonstrate that the defendant was negligent and failed to meet the required expectation of reasonable care and their duty to provide that level of care.
-It is essential to report your accident immediately, file a police report, get medical attention when needed, and then work closely with your California car accident attorney to file your case in a timely manner, within any statutes of limitations.
+It is essential to report your accident immediately, file a police report, get medical attention when needed, and then work closely with your San Diego car accident attorney to file your case in a timely manner, within any statutes of limitations.